ThomasNJordan/SSHoney/README.md

 # SSHoney - A SSH Honeypot 🍯 written in C
+# This project is currently under development and is not functional

-A C based honeypot that captures SSH connections and alerts the host and sends the admin an email when someone tries to access the server, and what commands they attempt to run.
+A C based honeypot that captures SSH connections, and can either log login attempts, or create a fake filesystem and log what commands attackers try to run.

 ## Requirements